oilmcut2019/Hands-On-Image-Processing-with-Python/README.md

-5. ##### After finish build the image, than you can running the container following this command
+4. ##### After finish build the image, than you can running the container following this command

-   - $ sudo docker run -it --net=host -v /tmp/.X11-unix:/tmp/.X11-unix --env QT_X11_NO_MITSHM=1 -e DISPLAY --rm jupyter-dsp:1.0
+   - $ docker run -it --net=host -v /tmp/.X11-unix:/tmp/.X11-unix --env QT_X11_NO_MITSHM=1 -e DISPLAY --rm jupyter-dsp:1.0

      **explanation of command:*